gsmoran1020/EmergentCrypto/README.md

 # EmergentCrypto
+# (Unfortunately this bot has been banned.
+Currently working on replacing it.
+Will update this repo once completed.)
 The EmergentCrypto Bot project is a python script that manages a twitter account and makes posts about the latest crypto currencies being listed on https://www.coingecko.com/en for interested twitter users to stay up to date and see the latest tokens.

 ## How It Works